-With a new minimalist power trio, surrounded by Sofyann Ben Youssef on the organ and the Moog SUB 37, and Olivier Penu on drums, Anana Harouna's revolt against injustices is made explicit by the saturated voice of his guitar.
-The African trance rhythms melted into the energy of vintage rock move us to a dancefloor somewhere between London and Niamey - a powerful groove machine !
+With a new minimalist power quatuor surrounded by Olivier Penu on drums, Youba Dia on bass and Alan Van Rompuy on the keyboard, Anana Harouna's revolt against injustices is made explicit by the saturated voice of his guitar.
+Their rhythms move us to a dancefloor somewhere between Brussels and Niamey - a powerful groove machine !

 Picture by (c) Mael G. Lagadec